-I also attended the Work It Out peer support group with Jason – being part of this group has made me feel really good because I’ve been heard and I can support other people – it has helped me to feel that Brighton is a very beautiful city and I now feel welcome and part of something – a community.
+I also attended the Work It Out peer support group – being part of this group has made me feel really good because I’ve been heard and I can support other people – it has helped me to feel that Brighton is a very beautiful city and I now feel welcome and part of something – a community.
 I’m now looking to a book a second round of counselling as I’m awaiting surgery.

 I would recommend MindOut to anyone.